 As a founder and steering committee member of the Anti-Poverty Coalition of Greater Dallas (APC), the JCRC helped organize an event for more than 200 stakeholders, community leaders and members to come together and receive a progress report from Dallas City Manager T.C.
 Broadnax on the City’s work and how it has adjusted the City’s priorities and budget to better support efforts to improve the human capitol in our community.
 Dallas City Manager, T.C.
 Broadnax, spoke about what has been accomplished since he joined the City of Dallas a year ago, and what he has planned moving forward.
 His remarks were followed by a panel-led community conversation, moderated by JCRC Executive Director Anita Zusman Eddy, on tackling poverty through a focus on workforce development, financial stability and equity.

-The Anti-Poverty Coalition of Greater Dallas is a broad-based coalition focused on building community support for policies and initiatives that would improve the financial health of hard-working families.
+The Anti-Poverty Coalition of Greater Dallas is a broad-based coalition focused on building community support for policies and initiatives to improve the financial health of hard-working families.
 Founded in 2010, the APC is made up of faith communities, social service agencies, foundations, government entities, businesses, and educational organizations.
 Steering committee members of the Anti-Poverty Coalition of Greater Dallas are the Catholic Diocese of Dallas, Catholic Charities Dallas, CitySquare, Jewish Community Relations Council, National Council of Jewish Women, Texas Hunger Initiative, and United Way.
 Read more about recent APC work here..